Home

 detailed research >> resources

 The Friesens’ literary journey is actually an educational opportunity of a lifetime, and for educators, students, libraries and others who count on well-documented facts to guarantee accurate results, one that shouldn’t be missed.
-Just as they have in all eight of the titles they’ve co-written since 2001, John and Virginia Friesen have used thorough research techniques that ensure historical accuracy…It is an outstanding piece of craftsmanship that proves there’s nothing more powerful than the written word…
+Just as they have in all eight of the titles they’ve co-written since 2001, the pair have used thorough research techniques that ensure historical accuracy…It is an outstanding piece of craftsmanship that proves there’s nothing more powerful than the written word…

 –John Copley, Alberta Native News